The Oak Wilt Defense

 ADDITIONAL ARBOR ED ARTICLES!

-Lindsey Rice | Special Projects Manager, Russell Tree Experts
+Lindsey Rice | Operations Manager, Russell Tree Experts

 Lindsey joined Russell Tree Experts in 2015 with a B.S. in Agribusiness and a minor in Horticulture from The Ohio State University.
-Growing up in Northwest Ohio, she participated in various sports, band, and FFA which ultimately inspired her love for the tree industry.
+Growing up in northwest Ohio, she participated in various sports, band, and FFA which ultimately inspired her love for the tree industry.
 In her free time she loves to spend it outdoors with her husband and daughters.

 ———